-In those corners of street, where books and cuppa of tea meets…
+In those corners of the street, where books and a cuppa of tea meets…

 I never was a coffee lover.
 But going to Tims was something like letting hot liquid flow in my blood veins to make it feel better in cold.
-It gave a feeling of being saved from dying with chilling wind and the most good part was its affordability.
+It gave a feeling of being saved from dying with a chilling wind and the best part was its affordability.
 When you are so new on a strange land, your every penny counts.

 But I am mentioning this because 2017 is that special year when Canada is celebrating 150 years of its birth.
 It is a country which is a mini version of this world.
 Who so ever comes here eventually stays here.
 In the past three years of my life, since I came here, things have dramatically changed a lot.
 My family, my responsibilities and my career.
 And everything is challenging.